What is a Wildfire? Exploring Types and Definitions

 Another startling statistic is that wildfires alone account for 20% of global greenhouse gas emissions.
 That's more than all the world's transit emissions combined.

 Even communities far away from where wildfires rage cannot escape their deleterious effects.
-Smoke and fumes from wildfires have been directly linked to significant health consequences and societal costs, such as hospital admissions and respiratory-related deaths.
+Smoke and fumes from wildfires have been linked to significant health consequences and societal costs, such as hospital admissions and respiratory-related deaths.
+This is because wildfires greatly reduce air quality and create air pollution from fine particulate matter.
+These toxic pollutants are then breathed in, leading to respiratory problems, diseases of the lungs, and issues with people's nervous system.

 One of the the things that makes wildfires so destructive and frightening is that they can spread very quickly, sometimes travelling at a rate of 14.29 miles per hour or more.
 It is not a coincidence that 'spread like wildfire' has become an idiom in English-speaking countries.
-By the time a wildfire starts to rage in earnest, it is often too late to save whatever might be in its path.
+When a wildfire starts to rage, it's usually too late to save anything in its way.
 In addition to their terrifying speeds, wildfires are also notoriously hard to predict.

 While the most obvious effect of a wildfire is damage to forests, infrastructure and buildings, wildfires can also affect the climate.
 Forests are some of the world’s best storers and sequesters of carbon.
-Whey they burn, countless tonnes of carbon dioxide are immediately released into the atmosphere.
+When they burn, they immediately release countless tonnes of carbon dioxide into the atmosphere.
 This in turn contributes to global warming, creating a vicious cycle of increased fire outbreaks and a warming planet.

-Because of this, innovative solutions that seek to detect wildfires quickly are increasingly being developed.
+In response to the worsening wildfire crisis, innovative solutions that seek to detect wildfires quickly are increasingly coming to the fore.
 These solutions lean on a range of different technologies, from remote sensing to infrared satellite imagery.
-Dryad’s own solution is a solar-powered mesh network of AI-embedded sensors that can detect a fire within the first 60 minutes.
+Dryad’s own solution is a solar-powered mesh network of AI-embedded sensors that can detect a fire within minutes.
 This means often within the initial smouldering phase, before a wildfire has a chance to get out of hand.